0ceanWavves/Stylescrape/HOWTO.md

 - **Connection Error:**
   - Make sure both the backend server and frontend GUI are running
   - Check that firewall settings allow connections on ports 3000 and 3001

+- **Large Websites:**
+  - For very large websites, use a smaller `--depth` value (1 or 2)
+  - Some websites may have hundreds or thousands of pages

+- **Blocked by Website:**
+  - Some websites might block scraping attempts
+  - Look for error messages about "403 Forbidden" in the logs

 ## Need More Help?